 When monitoring file servers, it is crucial to keep an eye on storage utilization and hardware performance.
 The first helps you ensure that there is always enough storage available for the files.
 The second refers to CPU, RAM, hard drives, and network access.
 Problems in these areas create bottlenecks and prevent file servers from performing optimally.

 Still, focusing on the actual values is not enough.
 Experienced IT administrators know that they need to keep an eye on metric trends and compare them to identify anomalies early on.
 For example, if the throughput of a hard disk unexpectedly increases significantly, this may indicate a problem.
 Moreover, checking the network bandwidth of the server is also important to identify bottlenecks, and ensure that everyone has a positive experience accessing the files on the server.
+File monitoring systems can also track file count and file age to provide insights into file characteristics and lifecycle.

 A solution like Checkmk enables you to record performance peaks and be automatically informed about anomalies.
 For example, if you have unusually high data movements, Checkmk can trigger an alarm if previously requested.